China and the Roman Empire – Archeological Testimonials

 A particular piece of silk has been discovered in tomb 65 (Schmidt-Colinet 2000a, 145-146 no. 240 fig. 52.
 105 pl.
 2a.
 13e.
 96-97 color plate IIIg; Stauffer 2005, 80-81 fig. 128-129) (fig. 1).
 The bi-chrome textile is worked in Chinese technique, but shows Western iconography with figures holding grapes that might represent Eros or, because of the lyre on his feet, even Dionysus-Bacchus, the god of wine.
 On his right is shown an animal that has been interpreted as a goat, but that is most probably to be seen as a camel because of the two humps on its back.
 This detail is particularly interesting, as the Palmyreans did not keep camels, but dromedaries (with only one hump), as it is well known from many representations on funeral reliefs, whereas camels were used by the caravans crossing Inner Asia.
 The silk from tomb 65 present a very interesting mixture of Western and Far East traditions, confirming that the workman was aware of both of them, and wove this particular piece of silk with his best knowledge and specifically for the Western market.

-Lorenz E. Baumer. « China and the Roman Empire – Archeological testimonials ».
+BAUMER, Lorenz E. (2019). « China and the Roman Empire – Archeological Testimonials ».
 In Blog Scientifique de l’Institut Confucius, Université de Genève.
-Lien permanent: https://ic.unige.ch/?p=1171&lang=en, consulté le 03/29/2024.
+Permanent link: https://ic.unige.ch/?p=1171&lang=en, accessed 11/21/2024.

 For practical reasons, the bibliography is mostly limited to recent publications offering easy access to earlier books and articles.

 Al-As’ad et al. 2005 –Al-As’ad K., Chehade J. & Schmidt-Colinet A., Die Textilien aus Palmyra.
-Ein internationales und interdisziplinäres Projekt, in: Schmidt-Colinet 2005, p.
-64-66.
+Ein internationales und interdisziplinäres Projekt, in: Schmidt-Colinet 2005, pp. 64-66.

 Barnhart 2004 – Barnhart R. M., Alexander in China?
-Questions for Chinese Archaeology, in: Yang, C., New Perspectives on China’s Past: Chinese Archaeology in the Twentieth Century, Yale University Press, New Haven & London, 2004, 329-342.
+Questions for Chinese Archaeology, in: Yang, C., New Perspectives on China’s Past: Chinese Archaeology in the Twentieth Century, Yale University Press, New Haven & London, 2004, pp. 329-342.

-Borell 2010 – Borell B., Trade and glass vessels along the Maritime Silk Road, in: Zorn, B. & A. Hilgner, eds., Glass along the Silk Road from 200 BC to AD 1000, RGZM Tagungen vol.9, Römisch-Germanisches Zentralmuseum, Mainz, 127-142.
+Borell 2010 – Borell B., Trade and glass vessels along the Maritime Silk Road, in: Zorn, B. & A. Hilgner, eds., Glass along the Silk Road from 200 BC to AD 1000, RGZM Tagungen vol.9, Römisch-Germanisches Zentralmuseum, Mainz, 2010, pp. 127-142.

-Borell 2016 – Borell B., Travels of Glass Vessels along the Maritime Silk Road, in: Gan, F., J. Henderson & Q. Li, eds., Recent Progress of Scientific Research on Ancient Glass and Glaze, Series on archaeology and history of science in China, vol. 2, World Scientific, Singapore-Hackensack NJ, 2016, p.
-43-71.
+Borell 2016 – Borell B., Travels of Glass Vessels along the Maritime Silk Road, in: Gan, F., J. Henderson & Q. Li, eds., Recent Progress of Scientific Research on Ancient Glass and Glaze, Series on archaeology and history of science in China, vol. 2, World Scientific, Singapore-Hackensack NJ, 2016, pp. 43-71.

 Bueno 2016 – Bueno A., Roman Views of the Chinese in Antiquity, Sino-Platonic Papers, 261, May, 2016.